-Next Action Steps: Budget proviso directing one of the state's public research institutions to conduct the analysis.
+Next Action Steps: Budget proviso directing the Washington State University Social and Economic Sciences Research Center to conduct the analysis.

 Fiscal Impact: \$200K

 7. Methods for encouraging/incentivizing cooperative partnerships/joint use of facilities with early learning providers, social service providers, skills centers, community and technical colleges, and public baccalaureate institutions should be implemented.
 These steps must be taken with appropriate safeguards to ensure that the policy is implemented as intended and it is truly a partnership.